onzfonz/comp227/src/content/1/en/part1d.md

 However, **don't use `push`, as it mutates `allClicks`**.
 Remember, the state of React components (like `allClicks`) must not be changed directly.
-Even if mutating state appears to work in some cases, *it can lead to problems that are very hard to debug*.
+Even if mutating the state appears to work in some cases, *it can lead to problems that are very hard to debug*.

 Let's take a closer look at how the clicking is rendered to the page: